tldr-pages/tldr/pages/common/openssl-ts.md

 `openssl ts -reply -in {{path/to/file.tsr}} -text`

-- Verify timestamp request `file.tsq` and timestamp response `file.tsr` from the server with ssl certificate `cert.pem`:
+- Verify a timestamp request file and a timestamp response file from the server with an SSL certificate file:

 `openssl ts -verify -in {{path/to/file.tsr}} -queryfile {{path/to/file.tsq}} -partial_chain -CAfile {{path/to/cert.pem}}`